Skip to content

 Table of Contents

 If you are a small business owner who frequently deals with contracts, you may come across the term ‘consideration’.
-Consideration is one aspect of forming a legally binding contract, and the absence of consideration can mean you do not have a valid contract.
+Consideration is one aspect of forming a legally binding contract; the absence of consideration can mean you do not have a valid contract.
 Without a valid contract, you will not have legal rights enforceable in court.
-This article will explain what consideration is, what makes valid consideration, as well as some of the other essential elements of forming a valid contract.
+This article will explain what consideration is, what makes valid consideration, and some other essential elements of forming a valid contract.

 What is Consideration?

 Put simply, consideration is something that has value in the eyes of the law.
 It is an essential element of forming a valid contract.
-In practice, this means there must be an exchange of things that have value for a legally binding contract.
-It is one aspect of the contract forming process and is necessary for every new contract to be enforceable in law.
+In practice, this means there must be an exchange of valuable things for a legally binding contract.
+Consideration is one aspect of the contract-forming process and is necessary for every new agreement to be enforceable in law.

 What are the Other Aspects of Contract Formation?